 The accompanying unaudited interim condensed consolidated financial statements as at 31 July 2024 and for the periods ended 31 July 2024 and 2023 have been prepared in accordance with International Accounting Standard ("IAS") 34, Interim Financial Reporting.
-The unaudited interim condensed consolidated financial statements do not include all of the information and disclosures required in the annual consolidated financial statements and should be read in conjunction with the 2024 annual audited consolidated financial statements, comprising the consolidated statements of financial position as at 30 April 2024 and 2023 and the consolidated statements of income, consolidated statements of comprehensive income, consolidated statements of changes in equity and consolidated statements of cash flows for the years ended 30 April 2024, 2023, and 2022.
+The unaudited interim condensed consolidated financial statements do not include all of the information and disclosures required in the annual consolidated financial statements and should be read in conjunction with the 2024 annual audited consolidated financial statements, comprising the consolidated statements of financial position as at 30 April 2024 and 2023 and the consolidated statements of income, consolidated statements of comprehensive income, consolidated statements of cash flows for the years ended 30 April 2024, 2023, and 2022.